Organizations oppose legalizing marijuana in New York State

 “In every state where marijuana has been legalized, you’ve seen an increase of traffic accidents and traffic fatalities.
 It’s just fact,” said Patrick Phelan, New York State Association of Chiefs of Police.

-According to the governor’s office, The New York State Department of Health will work with institutions of higher education to conduct a controlled research study designed to evaluate methodologies and technologies for the detection of cannabis-impaired driving.
+According to Gov. Andrew Cuomo’s office, the New York State Department of Health will work with institutions of higher education to conduct a controlled research study designed to evaluate methodologies and technologies for the detection of cannabis-impaired driving.

-Once this study is done, a test for the presence of marijuana may be certified by the New York State Department of Health.
+Once the study is done, a test for the presence of marijuana may be certified by the New York State Department of Health.

-Although this legislation has yet to pass, it is expected to soon.
-A vote could happen on Tuesday.
+Although the legislation has yet to pass, it is expected to soon.
+A vote could happen on Tuesday, March 30.